 Both forward options and futures contracts require you to pay premiums for their duration, so be careful to factor these into the cost of any of your trades.

-Now that we’ve covered the different forex trading methods, here are the different ways you can invest in forex.
+Now that we’ve covered the different forex trading methods, here are the different options you have to invest.

 - Currency exchange services.
-If you simply want to invest in forex by buying and holding foreign currencies for a long period of time, then you’ll want to use a service that allows you to buy currencies and either hold them in your account or transfer them to a compatible bank account.
+If you simply want to buy and hold foreign currencies for a long period of time, then you’ll want to use a service that allows you to buy currencies and either hold them in your account or transfer them to a compatible bank account.

 - CFD trading brokers.
 For forex traders, the best option is to use CFD brokers.
 These platforms allow you to trade forex without owning the underlying currencies – allowing you to take long and short positions and execute trades quickly as the market fluctuates.